 - Effort required will be 10% with an institutional base salary of $200,000

-- This creates a required salary cap cost sharing of $2,030 annually or 10% of the difference between the salary cap and the institutional base salary
+- Salary cap cost sharing of $1,490 annually or 10% of the difference between the salary cap and the institutional base salary will be required.

 Cost Share Addendum

 Departments should carefully review budgets subject to the salary cap listed on the FEC to ensure no retroactive salary expense transfers need to be processed.
-Any salary expense transfers processed before the FEC is certified by the faculty member will appear in eFECS the day after the transfer is posted.
+Any salary expense transfers processed before the FEC is certified by the faculty member will appear in eFECS the next business day after the transfer is posted.
+If the FEC is being recertified for a faculty member over the salary cap, the salary cap percentage as well as the direct charged percentage, must be adjusted.

-Note: given the CDC and HRSA did not apply the salary cap prior to the implementation of the Executive Level II cap, the Grant Control Flag 08 funding actions having an issue date prior to December 23, 2011 for the CDC and HRSA will be set at a value of "9" indicating the salary cap is not applicable.
+Note: since the CDC and HRSA did not apply the salary cap prior to the implementation of the Executive Level II cap, the Grant Control Flag 08 for these agencies was set at a value of "9" for funding actions with an issue date prior to December 23, 2011, indicating the salary cap is not applicable.

 - Use the salary cap calculator for adjusting an FEC to determine the amount of cost share.